 This will make you understand the light conditions in a more sorted way.

 5. Shoot while looking in the viewfinder

-In fact, if you feel a lot more comfortable while shooting through the display & if this can bring out the best from you then you can go-ahead.
-Shooting through the display is really very effective when the situation becomes challenging.
+If you feel a lot more comfortable while shooting through the display & if this can bring out the best from you then you can go-ahead.
+Shooting through the display is very effective when the situation becomes challenging.

 For e.x – If you wanted to make a particular thing look big and shooting from the ant eye level.
 Then you cannot see from the viewfinder, the display would be very handy in this situation.

 Also, in the cases where you cannot lie flat on the ground, the display shoot will be very handy then.

 Understandably, you are shooting without a tripod since you had just bought your new camera or generated interest in this niche as I had conveyed above.